Advertisement

 Close-up of an oxygen machine.

 When you have COPD, the twin goals of avoiding flare-ups and improving your overall lung function should set the tone for each day, whether your COPD symptoms are mild, moderate, or severe.
-Nothing is more important than helping yourself breathe better, feel better, and live better right now.
-But to do that, you need to forge a good partnership with your doctor or pulmonary specialist so you can learn everything there is to know about COPD therapies.
+Nothing is more important than helping you breathe better, feel better, and live better right now.
+But to do that, you need to forge a working partnership with your healthcare provider (HCP) or pulmonary specialist so you can learn all about COPD therapies.

-Fortunately, there are lots of different COPD treatment options that can help improve your symptoms, slow the progression of the disease, and minimize exacerbations.
+Fortunately, there are a variety of COPD treatment options that can help improve your symptoms, slow the progression of the disease, and minimize exacerbations.

-Whether your treatment program includes medications, rehabilitation, or other therapies, follow your doctor's instructions closely.
-And talk to your doctor if your COPD symptoms are not adequately controlled.
+Whether your treatment program includes medications, rehabilitation, or other therapies, follow your HCP’s instructions closely.
+And talk to your HCP if your COPD symptoms are not adequately controlled.

 Medications

-Bronchodilators and inhaled corticosteroids are two medications available for COPD treatment.
-Bronchodilators provide inhaled medication that can help you breathe better by relaxing the muscles surrounding your airways.
-Inhaled corticosteroids are thought to help quell inflammation in the airways but are most often prescribed to patients with severe COPD to help reduce and treat exacerbations.
-However, some controversy exists as to whether inhaled corticosteroids should be used routinely or just short-term, for flare ups.
+Bronchodilators are the mainstay of management for COPD.
+They can help you breathe better by relaxing the muscles surrounding your airways.
+Inhaled corticosteroids can be combined with bronchodilators for maintenance treatment.
+They help quell inflammation in the airways.
+They’re not taken alone, but as part of a combination therapy.
+They’re most often prescribed to people with severe COPD to help prevent and treat exacerbations.

-So ask your doctor to refer you to a respiratory therapist who can design an in-home pulmonary rehabilitation program.
+Ask your healthcare provider (HCP) to refer you to a respiratory therapist who can design a pulmonary rehabilitation program for you.
+These programs can take place in a clinic or in your home.
 Your therapist can also teach you in-home breathing techniques and activity modifications that make it easier to go about your day.

-If your blood and tissue levels of oxygen have become too low, your doctor may suggest oxygen therapy, in which oxygen is administered regularly from a portable tank or machine.
-It may be routine or for just a few hours a day.
-This treatment may help with shortness of breath, and research shows that oxygen therapy can make it easier to perform daily activities and tasks, may improve sleep, and may have significant benefits for organ health and overall longevity.
+If your blood and tissue levels of oxygen have become too low, your HCP may suggest oxygen therapy, in which oxygen is administered regularly from a portable tank or machine.
+According to your situation, you may need oxygen all the time or only sometimes.

 Surgery

-In very severe or advanced cases of COPD, when other therapies no longer help, surgery is sometimes considered, during which oversized air pockets or damaged or nonfunctioning lung tissue is removed.
-Or the entire organ may be replaced.
-All surgeries carry the risk of serious complications, and you should discuss these thoroughly with your doctor before considering a surgical option.
+In very severe or advanced cases of COPD, when other therapies no longer help, surgery is sometimes considered.
+Surgery removes oversized air sacs, or damaged or nonfunctioning lung tissue.
+In some cases, the entire lung may be replaced using a lung transplant.

 Featured Content